• +1-800-513-5423

 Hiring an intervention specialist increases the chances of a successful intervention, and can help with maintaining a safe and loving environment from a third-party perspective.
 Interventionists can also help with transportation to the facility of choice to ensure that the process is completed in its entirety.
 Our trained interventionists come to you to help you properly handle this complex emotional undertaking from a third-party informed perspective.

 Mixing alcohol with benzos can be a dangerous and deadly combination.
-When a person combines alcohol and benzodiazepines they are putting additional stress on their nervous and immune systems, and over a period of time, this can lead to organ failure and even death.
-Drinking alcohol while taking prescription benzos will increase your chances of becoming dependant on both substances.
+When a person combines alcohol and benzodiazepines they are putting additional stress on their nervous and immune systems, and over some time, this can lead to organ failure and even death.
+Drinking alcohol while taking prescription benzos will increase your chances of becoming dependent on both substances.
 Over time this will cause the individual to use more or both substances to achieve the same desired effect.
 Polysubstance abuse takes more than just willpower to overcome and can have serious life-threatening complications if tried without medical supervision.
-A safe detox can only be accomplished by a team of medical professionals that have been trained in treating poly substance abuse disorders.
+A safe detox can only be accomplished by a team of medical professionals who have been trained in treating polysubstance abuse disorders.

-Addiction No More ® Has been helping people overcome benzo addiction and polysubstance abuse since 2002.
-We will guide you to the first step, in a long-lasting recovery, give us a call, toll-free, 24 hours a day to find out where the best benzo addiction treatment center is closest to you.
+Addiction No More ® has been helping people overcome benzo addiction and polysubstance abuse since 2002.
+We will guide you to the first step, in a long-lasting recovery, give us a call, toll-free, 24 hours a day to find out where the best Benzo addiction treatment center is closest to you.
+Full recovery from benzodiazepine addiction can be achieved with the help of a certified therapy treatment program and medical detox.
+Give us a call toll-free and we can give you the options for detox and treatment in your area.

 Summary